Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Appendix

-Now take any $\mu \in \Ga_-$.
+Now take any $\mu\in\Ga_{i,-}$.
 We know already that $\cF_{i,-} L(\mu) \cong L(\mu_{\circ{\scriptscriptstyle \times}})$ if $\mu = \mu_{\scriptscriptstyle \down\up}$, and $\cF_{i,-} L(\mu) = \{0\}$ otherwise.
-Assuming now that $\mu = \mu_{\scriptscriptstyle \down\up}$, we deduce from this that $[\cF_{i,-} L(\la): L(\mu)] = [\cF_{i,-}^2 L(\la): L(\mu_{\circ{\scriptscriptstyle \times}})]$.
-Using \eqref{drop}, we conclude for $\mu = \mu_{\scriptscriptstyle \down\up}$ that $[\cF_{i,-} L(\la):L(\mu)] = 0$ unless $\mu = \la_{\scriptscriptstyle \down\up}$, and $[\cF_{i,-} L(\la):L(\la_{\scriptscriptstyle \down\up})] = 2$.
+Assuming now that $\mu = \mu_{\scriptscriptstyle \down\up}$, we deduce from this that $[\cF_{i,-} L(\la) : L(\mu)] = [\cF_{i,-}^2 L(\la) : L(\mu_{\circ{\scriptscriptstyle \times}})]$.
+Using \eqref{drop}, we conclude for $\mu = \mu_{\scriptscriptstyle \down\up}$ that $[\cF_{i,-} L(\la) : L(\mu)] = 0$ unless $\mu = \la_{\scriptscriptstyle \down\up}$, and $[\cF_{i,-} L(\la) : L(\la_{\scriptscriptstyle \down\up})] = 2$.
 It is easy to see that the analogous statements hold for $\cF_{i,+}$.

-Now we deduce all the statements (i)--(ix) for $P(\la)$ by using the fact that $(\cF_{i,-}, \cF_{i,+})$ is an adjoint pair of functors.
-We just explain the argument in case (v), since the other cases are similar (actually, easier).
-As $\cF_{i,-}$ sends projectives to projectives, $\cF_{i,-} P(\la)$ is a direct sum of indecomposable projectives.
-To compute the multiplicity of $P(\mu)$ in this decomposition we calculate
+Now we deduce all the statements \eqref{HIM1} - \eqref{HIM9} for $P^\pp(\la)$ by using the fact that $(\cF_{i,-}, \cF_{i,+})$ is an adjoint pair of functors.
+We just explain the argument in case of \eqref{HIM5}, since the other cases are similar (actually, easier).
+As $\cF_{i,-}$ sends projectives to projectives, $\cF_{i,-} P^\pp(\la)$ is a direct sum of indecomposable projectives.
+To compute the multiplicity of $P^\pp(\mu)$ we calculate \abovedisplayskip0.2em \belowdisplayskip0.3em